 You can sort this list by business model, domain and location.

-To be added to the ECD Venture Index, please complete a venture profile.
+To be added to the ECD Venture Index, please join the Promise Venture Network.

 Promise ECD Funder Index — includes funders who have directly invested in ECD or a related field

 If you’re a funder and not on this list, please fill out this short form, and we’ll do the rest.

 Promise ECD Experts Index: this is on our 2019 roadmap — please stay tuned.